Avoiding and Managing IBS Bloating

 If you are lactose intolerant, dairy products can cause painful bloating and gas as your body struggles to digest lactose.
 You can try substituting dairy products with lower lactose percentage, or you might want to cut out dairy products altogether.

-Foods with a higher fat content take longer for your digestive system to process.
-Although fatty foods can help you feel more satisfied after eating, you should avoid them if you have a tendency toward bloating.
+Foods with higher fat content take longer for your digestive system to process.
+Although fatty foods can help you feel more satisfied after eating, you should avoid them if you have a tendency to bloat.

-Water aids in digestive processes, so staying hydrated by drinking water throughout the day is a must, especially when you’re feeling bloated.
+Water aids in digestive processes, so staying hydrated by drinking water throughout the day is a must, especially when you are feeling bloated.

 Peppermint has antispasmodic properties, which soothes the smooth muscle in the digestive tract.
 Drinking peppermint tea or taking peppermint oil in the form of a supplement can reduce the effects of bloating.

-Ginger is a carminative, or an herb, that is known to lessen bloating and gas, as well as to calm the digestive tract.
+Ginger is a carminative, or an herb, that is known to lessen bloating and gas.
+It also calms the digestive tract.
 Ginger is especially helpful in alleviating bloating because it contains pain-relieving properties, which help combat the discomfort of abdominal swelling.

-If these suggestions don’t work, your doctor or nutritionist may be able to recommend an effective solution.
-There are many supplements, over-the-counter medications, and prescription medications that a doctor could recommend.
+If these suggestions do not work, your doctor or nutritionist may be able to recommend an effective solution.
+There are many supplements, over-the-counter medications and prescription medications that a doctor could recommend.

-A medical professional may also be able to identify an underlying cause, such as a food sensitivity or bacterial overgrowth, of which you are not aware.
+A medical professional may also be able to identify an underlying cause, such as a food sensitivity or bacterial overgrowth.